Mosque of the Cat: Architecture

 The mosque is relatively small and its prayer hall covers an area of no more than 120 m2.
 Its main architectural feature of note is its small brick minaret, which is one of the few surviving monuments in Marrakesh to date from the Marinid period.
 The minaret is almost an exact copy of the minaret of the contemporary Ben Salah Mosque, except on a smaller scale.
 It has the typical cuboid form of minarets in the Maghreb, with a main shaft topped by a smaller "lantern" or turret.
 The top of the minaret was rebuilt at a later period.

 Like the Ben Salah minaret, each of the four façades of the tower's main shaft is mostly covered by an interlacing sebka motif (a lobed lozenge-like or "net"-like pattern), carved into the brick surface.
 (Note: Nowadays the street in front of the mosque is typically covered by a roof that shades the market, thus obscuring the upper part of the minaret from view at street level.)
 Below this sebka zone, on the street-facing side of the minaret, is a lower zone of decoration set around a small window, situated above eye level.
 This decorative composition is more complex and once again resembles a similar composition found on the lower façades of the Ben Salah minaret.
 The small window has a trilobed shape and is framed by a blind lambrequin arch, which in turn is framed by a small rectangular alfiz.
 Above this is a small Square Kufic composition containing a eulogical inscription, flanked by two eight-pointed stars.
 Some faience decoration was once also included in the spandrels around the window.
-Around and above this is a much larger decorative composition consisting of a blind multifoil arch, with a horseshoe shape, nested under a plain semi-circlular blind arch, between which runs a sebka pattern radiating outwards from the center.
+Around and above this is a much larger decorative composition consisting of a blind multifoil arch, with a horseshoe shape, nested under a plain semi-circular blind arch, between which runs a sebka pattern radiating outwards from the center.
 This in turn is framed by another rectangular alfiz, with the spandrels filled with another sebka motif.